QuEraComputing/bloqade-python/docs/docs/contributing/developing-bloqade.md

 a `Field` for the drive's detuning, Rabi amplitude, and Rabi phase .
 A `Field` relates the spatial and temporal dependence of a drive.
 The spatial modulates the temporal dependence of the waveform.
 A DAG also describes the `Waveform` object.
-Finally, we have basic `Scalar` expressions as well for describing The syntax of real-valued continuous numbers.
+Finally, we have basic `Scalar` expressions as well for describing the syntax of real-valued continuous numbers.

-## Bloqade Compilers
+## Bloqade Compilers and Transpilers

 Given a user program expressed as the Bloqade AST, we can target various backends by transforming from the Bloqade AST to other kinds of IR.
-For example, when submitting a task to QuEra's hardware, we lower the Bloqade AST to the IR that describes a valid program for the hardware.
+For example, when submitting a task to QuEra's hardware, we transform the Bloqade AST to the IR that describes a valid program for the hardware.

-We also support compiling the Bloqade AST to a more convenient IR for our Python emulator backend.
-This IR is called the Emulator IR.
-The Emulator IR represents the Bloqade AST in a form that is more convenient for lowering directly to a state-vector simulation.
+This process is referred to as `lowering`, which in a general sense is a transformation that takes you from one IR to another where the target IR is specialized or has a smaller syntactical structure. `Transpiling` corresponds to a transformation that takes you from one language to equivalent expressions in another.
+For example, we can transpile from the Bloqade AST in Python to the Bloqade AST in Julia.

-We call the "lowering" procedure from the Bloqade AST to the various other IR's code generation.
-The pattern we use for code generation is called the "visitor pattern."
-The visitor pattern traverses a tree structure and performs some action on each node while storing an internal state.
-In Bloqade, the transpilling/lowering steps are typically called "code generation" and will live in modules named `codegen`.
+The generic term for both of these types of transformation in Bloqade is Code Generation.
+You will find various code generation implementations in various `codegen` modules.